Bandanese

 - Challenges

-- Challenges include preserving cultural identity amid globalization, economic development pressures, and environmental sustainability.
+- Challenges include cultural preservation, economic development, and adapting to environmental changes.

 - Preservation Efforts

-- Efforts focus on documenting oral traditions, promoting traditional crafts, and engaging youth in cultural activities to ensure continuity.
+- Efforts include documenting oral histories, promoting traditional crafts, and engaging youth in cultural activities.